Peru – La Naranja Organic *out of stock*

 Harvest in La Naranja spans from June to October.
 Coffee processing techniques in the region are tried and tested methods of production, often passed down through generations.
 The process begins with the cherries being selectively handpicked, before being floated in cool clean water to remove any low-density cherries.
 Next, the coffee is pulped: each producer has their own de pulper located on the farm, often close to the house or main building.
 Once the coffee has been de-pulped, the beans are placed in a wet fermentation tank for anywhere between 30-36 hours; depending on the climate.
 The coffee is then washed three times to remove all remaining mucilage, drain any excess water, before finally placing the beans on raised beds to dry.
 Here, the beans will remain for around 10-15 days, depending on the level of rain.

-1 review for Peru – La Naranja Organic
+1 review for Peru – La Naranja Organic *out of stock*

 1. Oliver Engleback